Cost of Living Comparison Between Hong Kong (China) and United States Cost of Living Comparison Between Hong Kong (China) and United States

 Monthly Cost of Living

-Hong Kong (China) costs about 4% more than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Hong Kong (China) is about 8% higher than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency